Checksum-Based Storage Implementation

 Flexible Layout

-Since the database is a layer of indirection between the filestore and the displayed layout, any layout can be supported, whether for one of the standard packaging formats such as Maven1, Maven2, npm, NuGet etc. or for any custom layout.
+Since the database acts as an indirection layer between the filestore and the displayed layout, any layout can be supported.
+This includes standard packaging formats like Maven1, Maven2, npm, NuGet, and custom layouts.